-- May Lead to Bankruptcy: In case of unexpected loss or poor returns and huge debts r liabilities, the company may face the situation bankruptcy.
+- May Lead to Bankruptcy: In case of unexpected loss or poor returns and huge debts or liabilities, the company may face the situation of bankruptcy.

-A company must be careful while analyzing its financial leverage position because high leverage means high debts or giving of ownership which may prove to be hazardous for the organization and even result in huge loss and business failure.
+A company must be careful while analyzing its financial leverage position because high leverage means high debts.
+Also, giving ownership may prove to be hazardous for the organization and even result in huge loss and business failure.